 Eating and drinking in Antigua

-There are fun nights out to be had in the more built up areas and around English Harbour, where tourists and locals looking for a good time tend to congregate.
+There are fun nights out to be had in the more built-up areas and around English Harbour where tourists and locals looking for a good time tend to congregate.
 There are plenty of bars, discos and nightclubs around.
-But truly the highlight of the Antigua nightlife happens every Sunday at Shirley Heights.
-Here the Lookout hosts an evening party with an enthusiastic crowd and plenty of Caribbean-influenced music.
-It’s one of the most famous events of the island, and is something you should definitely experience at least once.
+But the highlight of the Antigua nightlife happens every Sunday at Shirley Heights.
+Here the lookout hosts an evening party with an enthusiastic crowd and plenty of Caribbean-influenced music.
+It’s one of the most famous events of the island and is something you should definitely experience at least once.

 Antigua Travel Guides

 - Top 10 things to do in Antigua